apex/apex/Readme.md

 }
 ```

-Create and deploy the function:
+Deploy the function:

 ```
 $ apex deploy
 ```

-Create a file with a sample request "request.js":
+Create a file with a sample request in "request.js":

 ```js
 {